 Thankfully, there's so many excellent Indian restaurants in the city – from the old school classics to the newer, trendier upstarts – that you've got plenty of opportunities to find somewhere that's just right for you.
 After that, you've just gotta hope it remains open.
 The first dedicated Indian restaurant in London, the Hindoostane Coffee House, was opened up on George Street in 1810 by Sake Dean Mahomed.
 Mahomed – a man who was perhaps a little too ahead of his time – declared bankruptcy within just three years after opening HCH due to a lack of business.
 London obviously wasn't ready to have its collective taste buds head-locked into joyful submission just yet.
 But it sure as hell is now.

-So, without further ado, here's our guide to the best Indian restaurants in London at every price point.
+So, without further ado, let us help you find your new favourite London Indian restaurant - we think these 49 are the best in London at every price point.
 Bon appétit.

 YMCA Indian Student Hostel